Cleaning Your Motorcycle Helmet

 With many riders spending hundreds of dollars on a helmet, cleaning and maintenance should be a crucial part of your routine.
 There are many options out there when it comes to helmets, and what you wear could fall into one of these categories below:

 Within each of these helmets are different liners, and removable, or non-removable pieces that hold onto sweat, oil and, grime.
 The outsides are often covered in scuffs, bugs and whatever mother nature decided to throw at you that particular day.

 Cleaning your helmet prolongs it’s life and helps avoid a smell that can fester, and permeate through to damage the inner liners after time.
 Which isn’t fun for anyone, especially your helmet.

-Aside from an accident or dragging your helmet through a gravel pit, the biggest cause of damage is incorrect maintenance or cleaning using solvents and an abrasive cloth.
+Aside from an accident or dragging your helmet through a gravel pit, the biggest cause of damage is incorrect maintenance or cleaning using solvents and abrasive cloth.
 The truth of the matter is most damage to a helmet will come from mishandling while cleaning.
 We’re going to help fix that!

 Prepare For Cleaning: